 Calling accounts software 'magical' might be stretching it a bit.
 But there are some really nifty ways it can make things faster and simpler.

 Keeping track of expenses is a common problem, especially if you travel for business a lot.
-A wave of new apps - like Receipt Bank, Shoeboxed and Xpenditure - let you record expenses by snapping a photo of receipts with your smart phone.
+A wave of new apps - like Receipt Bank, Shoeboxed and Rydoo - let you record expenses by snapping a photo of receipts with your smart phone.

 Although these tend to be standalone apps, most can connect to accounting software in order to upload expense details.
 If it means saying goodbye to receipt spikes or shoeboxes, it could be worth a few pounds extra each month.

 8. Analyse your sales patterns

 You might be surprised at what you don't know about your sales.
 For instance, do you know who's consistently your best salesperson, at what time of the month most sales occur, or how long it typically takes to seal the deal?